-- Road Maintenance and Rehabilitation - Safety Projects - Railroad Grade Separations - Complete Streets Components (including active transportation projects, pedestrian and bicycle safety projects, transit facilities, and drainage and storm water capture projects in conjunction with any other allowable project) - Traffic Control Devices - Funds made available by the program may also be used to satisfy a match requirement in order to obtain state or federal funds for projects authorized by this subdivision. - Specifies additional project elements that will be incorporated into RMRA-funded projects by cities to the extent possible and cost effective, and where feasible as deemed by cities.
-These elements are: - Technologies and material recycling techniques that lower greenhouse gas emissions and reduce the cost of maintaining local streets and roads through material choice and construction method. - Systems and components in transportation infrastructure that recognize and accommodate technologies including but not limited to ZEV fueling or charging and infrastructure-vehicle communications for transitional or fully autonomous vehicles. - Project features to better adapt the transportation asset to withstand the negative effects of climate change and promote resiliency to impacts such as fires, floods, and sea level rise (where appropriate given a project's scope and risk level for asset damage due to climate change). - Complete Streets Elements (such as project features that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities) are expected to be incorporated into RMRA funded projects to the extent as deemed by cities to be beneficial, cost-effective, and practicable in the context of facility type, right-of-way, project scope, and quality of nearby facilities.
+- Road Maintenance and Rehabilitation - Safety Projects - Railroad Grade Separations - Complete Streets Components (including active transportation purposes, pedestrian and bicycle safety projects, transit facilities, and drainage and storm water capture projects in conjunction with any other allowable project) - Traffic Control Devices - Funds made available by the program may also be used to satisfy a match requirement in order to obtain state or federal funds for authorized projects. - Specifies additional project elements that will be incorporated into RMRA-funded projects by cities to the extent possible and cost effective, and where feasible as deemed by cities.
+These elements are: - Technologies and material recycling techniques that lower greenhouse gas emissions and reduce the cost of maintaining local streets and roads through material choice and construction method. - Systems and components in transportation infrastructure that recognize and accommodate technologies including but not limited to ZEV fueling or charging and infrastructure-vehicle communications for transitional or fully autonomous vehicles. - Project features to better adapt the transportation asset to withstand the negative effects of climate change and promote resiliency to impacts such as fires, floods, and sea level rise (where appropriate given a project's scope and risk level for asset damage due to climate change). - Complete Streets Elements (such as project features that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities) are expected to be incorporated into RMRA funded projects to the extent as deemed by cities beneficial, cost-effective, and practicable in the context of facility type, right-of-way, project scope, and quality of nearby facilities.

-The CTC Guidelines for the implementation of the apportionment for the RMRA funding requires submittal of the approved project list to the CTC no later than May 1, 2018.
-The following is the list of eligible projects recommended by staff for funding from the formula based RMRA funds based upon the City's current 5-year plan, Council adopted priorities, and the pavement ratings contained in the City's Pavement Management System.
-Staff recommends that Council approve the following list:
+The CTC Guidelines for the implementation of the apportionment for the RMRA funding requires submittal of an approved project list submitted to the CTC no later than May 1, 2019.

+The following is the list of eligible project locations recommended by staff for funding from the fiscal year 2019/2020 Road Maintenance and Rehabilitation Account revenues based upon the City's current 5-year plan, Council adopted priorities, and the pavement ratings contained in the City's existing Pavement Management System.
+Details for fiscal year 2019/2020 projects are included as Exhibit A to the attached Resolution.